Particles and Waves Lab banner

 K K Prasoon

-Thesis title: Particle dynamics in natural convection boundary layer over horizontal plate.
-(Submitted in 2020)
+Thesis title: Particle dynamics in natural convection boundary layer over horizontal plate (Submitted in 2020)

-Main supervisor : A P Baburaj (AM IITM)
+Main supervisor: A P Baburaj (AM IITM)

-Present affiliation: PhD at IIT Madras
+Present affiliation: PhD student, IIT Madras